idvorkin/idvorkin.github.io/_d/taxes.md

 #### Uncovered vs Covered Calls

 As with a put option, you don't need to own the stock, however this can cost you a lot of money.
-Imagine you bought a call option for 100$, but the stock drops to 10, at this point you need to buy the stock for 10$, and then sell it for 100$, when this happens you'll lose 90$, and gain 1$, giving a net loss of 89$.
+Imagine you bought a call option for 100$, but the stock drops to 10, at this point you need to buy the stock for 10$, and then sell it for 100$, when this happens you'll lose 90$, and gain 1$, giving a **net loss of 89$**.

-If you don't own the stock on which you have a buy option, you have an uncovered position, e.g. you may have to pay infinite money to cover the buy.

-which is very dangerous.
-You can use this with a covered position if you own the stock, often the case when you have un vested shares

 #### Selling your options early